TosbackCgusBridge-Bot/CGUs-versions/Seventeen/Privacy Policy.md

 Post a comment Connect with Seventeen Connect with Facebook Seventeen Magazine on Twitter @seventeenmag Seventeen Magazine on Pinterest Sign up for our free newsletter! sign up Today's Video Daily Freebies

-**1 Winner!** Enter for a chance to win Elixir by Shakira, a blend of orange and pepper.
+**1 Winner!** Enter for a chance to win Victoria's Secret PINK body mist in Clean &.
+Fresh.
 Type in the Freebie Phrase of the Day, found in the November Issue!

  enter now